 Behind the statistics are the day-to-day variations.
-Figure 3.10 provides a time history of the four PDOP metrics considering all satellites for 2017.
+Figure 3.13 provides a time history of the four PDOP metrics considering all satellites for 2018.
 Four metrics are plotted:

-- Daily Global Average PDOP: $\langle PDOP \rangle$ - Average Worst Site PDOP: $\langle PDOP \rangle{worst \, site}$ - Average PDOP at Worst Site: $\langle PDOP{worst\,site} \rangle$ - Absolute Worst PDOP: PDOP{abs.worst}
+• Daily Global Average PDOP: $\langle PDOP \rangle$

+• Average Worst Site PDOP: $\langle PDOP \rangle{worst\, site}$

+• Average PDOP at Worst Site: $\langle PDOP{worst \, site} \rangle$

+• Absolute Worst PDOP: PDOP{abs.worst}

-$PDOP{abs.\ worst}$ is the only quantity that does not include averaging.
-As such, $PDOP{abs.\ worst}$ is the quantity most sensitive to events such as SV outages and to shortduration periods of higher PDOP as SVs drift within the constellation.
+$PDOP{abs.\,worst}$ is the only quantity that does not include averaging.
+As such, $PDOP{abs.\,worst}$ is the quantity most sensitive to events such as SV outages and to short-duration periods of higher PDOP as SVs drift within the constellation.
 In addition, the fact that the PDOP evaluation is conducted on a five minute cadence coupled with the fact that the SV ground tracks advance four minutes per day means a period of higher PDOP that lasts less than five minutes can be alternately observed/not-observed on successive days as the two cadences interact.
-An example of this is seen at the end of April and in December where the $PDOP{abs.\ worst}$ exhibits daily oscillations.
+An example of this is seen in early January where the $PDOP{abs.\,worst}$ exhibits daily oscillations.
 During this time, a very short-duration period of localized somewhat higher PDOP is coming in-and-out of view as it overlaps (or does not overlap) with the five minute evaluation cadence.
-The period becomes long enough to regularly be noted for the period from May to early December, then closes up once more.